giridharb/payroll/README.md

 ## Installation

-1. In order to install in your Laravel project, just run the *git clone https://github.com/giridharb/payroll.git* command from your terminal
+1. In order to install payroll project, just run the *git clone https://github.com/giridharb/payroll.git* command from your terminal

 2. Go to project cloned directory and run following command: